isomerpages/moe-cjc/news/2026/_posts/2026-02-27-post-CJC Congratulates the Class of 2025.md

 <p><strong>XUE KEMING</strong>
 <br>Keming is an inquisitive student who exemplifies the spirit of active
 learning by participating eagerly and raising thoughtful questions during class discussions.
-With a keen interest in the subject of Chemistry, he cultivated his critical thinking and proficiency in solving complex chemical reactions throughout his A-Level Journey.</p>
-<p>A member of CJC’s Fencing Team, Keming displayed extraordinary mental
-fortitude and athletic prowess.
+A member of CJC’s Fencing Team, Keming displayed extraordinary mental fortitude and athletic prowess.
 In the face of high stakes, he competed against a national fencer and maintained remarkable composure.
-This mindset eventually led to him clinching the top 8 in Men’s Sabre at the 2024 National School Games (NSG)&nbsp; ‘A’ Division.
-Apart from academic and athletic achievements, Keming was also an active contributor to college events.
+This mindset eventually led to him clinching the top 8 in Men’s Sabre at the 2024 National School Games (NSG)&nbsp; ‘A’ Division.</p>
-During the CJC 2025 Open House, he assisted in managing the Fencing CCA booth, sharing his experiences with prospective students.
-At the CJC 50th Anniversary Food and Fun Fair, he stepped up to manage a service stall to raise funds, exhibiting commendable organisational and communication skills.&nbsp;</p>
 <p>“I would like to show gratitude towards my PE teacher Mr Loh.
 Throughout
 most of my JC life, I often visited the school gym before the start of the school day and he was always there to make conversation.
 He often encouraged